-- Choose a coin to stake.
+1. Choose a coin to stake

-- Download the wallet.
+2. Download the wallet

-- Determine the minimum requirements.
+3. Determine the minimum requirements

-- Decide what hardware to use.
+4. Decide what hardware to use

 Most staking schemes require a validator (staker) to be connected to the network 24/7.
 Therefore, you need a device that has uninterrupted internet access.
-A standard desktop computer would do well, preferably one that consumes less power as it needs to run around the clock.
-A raspberry pi can do the job as well and might save electricity.
-You can also take advantage of virtual private servers (VPS).
-Running on the cloud adds a lot of convenience for the staker as it removes maintenance hassles.
+A standard desktop computer would do well, ideally one with low power costs as it needs to run around the clock.
+Alternatively, a raspberry pi could even do the job and might save electricity.
+You can also take advantage of virtual private servers (VPS); running on the cloud adds a lot of convenience for the staker as it removes maintenance hassles.